 While the European Union wants to reach 20% in 2020 and 30% in 2030, today Europe and the United States no longer represent 40% of the energy demand.
 The Asian continent, in fact, is the one with the most energy demand in the world, and up to 2040 the demand is destined to rise globally by 25%.
 The choices and policies of governments will decide the world energy scenario and the future health status of the planet.
 Meanwhile, it may be interesting to know that Italy and Germany are the only European countries in the world top 5 for installed solar power.

 Although coal is still at the forefront of energy production, renewable sources grow thanks to the reduction of the production costs of photovoltaic and wind energy, and thanks to the increase in oil prices.
 The level of CO2 emissions caused by energy consumption and its influences on climate change and global warming remain worrying given their constant increase.

-If you are interested in finding out more about the universe of renewable energy sources, read more about our JOurnal!
+If you are interested in finding out more about the universe of renewable energy sources and software for environmental technologies, read our JOurnal!